How To Upgrade Your iMac with an SSD (2024 updated)

 iMac pcie ssd

 Most tapered edge iMacs from 2013-2019 had a PCIe connector on the motherboard for a proprietary NVMe SSD.
-The OWC Aura X2 and the Transcend Jetdrive 850 are both compatible.
+The OWC Aura X2 is a compatible SSD.
 There is no easy way to determine if your iMac has a PCIe slot.
 If you have a fusion drive, there is a PCIe connector.

 Warning: a fusion drive must be cloned before it is removed, data can NOT be accessed once removed.